Teaching That Gives Back: Transforming Higher Education Through Service-Learning

 Prerequisites:

-• B2/C1 English proficiency
+• B2/C1 level of English proficiency

 • Faculty staff with one semester of teaching experience (at least)